 9.9 In October 2017 the EBA consulted on changes to the Implementing Technical Standards on information for resolution planning.
 The Bank and PRA recognised that the ITS requirements could lead to duplicative reporting and have delayed resolution pack submissions under SS19/13 for relevant firms until 2020.
+In order to alleviate operational burden on firms, the delay was extended to the end of 2022.
 During this period, resolution planning information can still be requested from firms under SS19/13 Phase 2 requirements and MREL reporting continues.